watermint/toolbox/docs/commands/services-asana-team-list.md

 # Authorization

-For the first run, `tbx` will ask you an authentication with your Asana account.
+For the first run, `tbx` will ask you an authentication with your Asana (deprecated see [#647](https://github.com/watermint/toolbox/discussions/647)) account.
 Please copy the link and paste it into your browser.
 Then proceed to authorization.
 After authorization, Dropbox will show you an authorization code.
 Please copy that code and paste it to the `tbx`.
 ```

 watermint toolbox xx.x.xxx